Online support details, syntax examples, and usage notes for DDL operations are provided under the following topics in this section.

 To permit concurrent DML, keep the same data type and only change the column name.

 You can also rename a column that is part of a foreign key constraint.
 The foreign key definition is automatically updated to use the new column name.
-Renaming a column participating in a foreign key only works with ALGORITHM=INPLACE
+Renaming a column participating in a foreign key only works with ALGORITHM=INPLACE.
+If you use the ALGORITHM=COPY clause, or some other condition causes the command to use ALGORITHM=COPY behind the scenes, the ALTER TABLE statement fails.

 Reordering columns